Welcome to Urgyen Samten Ling Gonpa

 –0–

-Lama Palden’s Introduction to Buddhism class is rolling ahead!
+Lama Palden’s Introduction to Buddhism class are scheduled

 Contact us at info@urgyensamtenling.org or reach out directly to Lama Palden at